amir-arad/muaddib/docs/plugin-example.md

 # Plugin Example
-this document outlines the registration and life-cycle of a multi scope "feature plugin" as a way to show the different possible plugin types.
+This document outlines the registration and life-cycle of a multi scope "feature plugin" as a way to show the different possible plugin types.

 in this case a simple plugin that shows a render count for each react component in a panel